saddamarbaa/my-blog-api-/README.md

-# **Blog API Application Project**

-## Tech Stack

-**Server:** Node, Express, Typescript, MongoDB, Mongoose, JWT

-# API FEATURES

-- Authentication & Authorization
-- Post CRUD operations
-- Comment functionality
-- System blocking user if inactive for 30 days
-- Admin can block a user
-- A user can block different users
-- A user who block another user cannot see his/her posts
-- Last date a post was created
-- Check if a user is active or not
-- Check last date a user was active
-- Changing user award base on number of posts created by the user
-- A user can follow and unfollow another user
-- Get following and followers count
-- Get total profile viewers count
-- Get posts created count
-- Get blocked counts
-- Get all users who views someone's profile
-- Admin can unblock a blocked user
-- Update password
-- Profile photo uploaded
-- A user can close his/her account
+# **Blog REST API**

+An open-source RESTful API built with Node.js, Express, MongoDB, and TypeScript, offering user authentication, blog management, and advanced features like filtering, pagination, sorting, and search.

+# **Tech Stack**

+### **Backend Framework & Libraries**

+- **Node.js**: JavaScript runtime for building server-side applications.
+- **Express**: Web framework for Node.js to handle routing and middleware.
+- **MongoDB**: NoSQL database for storing and managing data.
+- **Mongoose**: ODM (Object Data Modeling) library for MongoDB and Node.js.
+- **TypeScript**: Superset of JavaScript that adds static typing, enabling better development tools and error checking.
+- **JWT (jsonwebtoken)**: JSON Web Token for handling authentication and authorization.

+### **Security & Middleware**

+- **bcrypt**: Library for hashing passwords to store them securely.
+- **cookie-parser**: Middleware for handling cookies in requests.
+- **cors**: Middleware for enabling Cross-Origin Resource Sharing (CORS) in Express.
+- **helmet**: Helps secure Express apps by setting various HTTP headers.
+- **dotenv**: Loads environment variables from `.env` files into `process.env`.
+- **dotenv-safe**: Ensures required environment variables are set.

+### **Validation & Error Handling**

+- **Joi**: Data validation library for JavaScript, used for request validation.
+- **http-errors**: Simplifies creating HTTP errors for better error handling.

+### **File Uploading**

+- **multer**: Middleware for handling `multipart/form-data`, used for file uploads (like profile images).

+### **Logging & Monitoring**

+- **morgan**: HTTP request logger middleware for Node.js.

+### **Swagger for API Documentation**

+- **swagger-jsdoc**: Generates API documentation from JSDoc comments.
+- **swagger-ui-express**: Middleware to serve Swagger UI for API documentation.

+### **Utilities & Other Libraries**

+- **uuid**: Library for generating unique identifiers, useful for handling user sessions or database records.
+- **node-fetch**: A lightweight library for making HTTP requests.
+- **resend**: Tool for handling email sending and verification.
+- **yamljs**: A library for parsing and writing YAML files.
+- **check-lint**: Linter checker for code quality.
+- **colors**: Library for adding color to console logs.
+- **tsconfig-paths**: TypeScript module to support path mapping in `tsconfig.json`.

+### **Dev Tools & Testing**

+- **ESLint**: Linter for identifying and fixing problems in JavaScript code.
+- **Prettier**: Code formatter to maintain consistent code style.
+- **Jest**: JavaScript testing framework, used for unit and integration tests.
+- **Supertest**: Library for testing HTTP requests and responses.
+- **Nodemon**: Tool for automatically restarting the Node.js application when file changes are detected.
+- **ts-jest**: A Jest transformer for TypeScript.
+- **ts-node**: TypeScript execution engine for Node.js.
+- **simple-git-hooks**: Simple tool to manage git hooks, such as pre-commit or pre-push hooks.
+- **rimraf**: Used for removing files or directories recursively, similar to `rm -rf`.

+### **Code Quality & Formatting**

+- **eslint-plugin-import**: ESLint plugin for ensuring proper import syntax and organization.
+- **eslint-plugin-prettier**: Integrates Prettier with ESLint.
+- **eslint-plugin-simple-import-sort**: Sorts imports for better organization and readability.
+- **eslint-config-airbnb-base**: Airbnb’s base ESLint configuration for JavaScript/TypeScript.
+- **eslint-config-prettier**: Configures ESLint to work with Prettier.
+- **eslint-import-resolver-typescript**: Resolves TypeScript paths in ESLint.

+---

+# **API Features**

+### **Authentication & Authorization**

+- User can sign up, log in, and log out.
+- Token-based authentication (JWT).
+- Users can refresh their tokens.
+- Password reset functionality.
+- Email verification during signup.

+### **Post CRUD Operations**

+- Create, read, update, and delete posts.
+- Admin can perform post management actions (create, update, delete, clear all posts, delete posts for a user).

+### **Comment Functionality**

+- Users can comment on posts.
+- Admin can delete comments in posts or clear all comments for a specific post.

+### **User Management**

+- System blocks a user if inactive for 30 days.
+- Admin can block or unblock a user.
+- A user can block other users.
+- A user who blocks another user cannot see their posts.
+- Users can follow and unfollow other users.
+- Users can update their password.
+- Users can upload a profile photo.
+- Users can close their account.

+### **Admin Management**

+- **Admin User Management**:
+  - Admin can add, get, update, or remove users.
+  - Admin can view all users.
+  - Admin can update user details (like profile and permissions).
+- **Admin Post Management**:
+  - Admin can create, read, update, or delete posts.
+  - Admin can delete all posts for a specific user.
+  - Admin can clear all posts in the system.
+- **Admin Comment Management**:
+  - Admin can delete all comments in a post.
+  - Admin can delete specific comments in a post.

+### **Post and User Activity Tracking**

+- Track the last date a post was created.
+- Check if a user is active or not.
+- Check the last date a user was active.
+- Change user awards based on the number of posts created by the user.

+### **User Statistics**

+- Get following and followers count.
+- Get total profile viewers count.
+- Get the number of posts created.
+- Get blocked users count.
+- Get all users who view someone's profile.

+---

 # ENDPOINTS